Abdurrahman Mustafa: Political career

 In September 2019, Mustafa was appointed head of the Syrian Interim Government (SIG).
 His nomination reportedly followed Turkish requests for a leadership change, replacing his predecessor Jawad Abu Hatab.
 Reports suggest that Turkey initially considered Anas al-Abdah for the role but ultimately supported a position swap with Mustafa, whom it perceived as more aligned with its objectives.
 As Prime Minister, Mustafa restructured relations between the SIG and the Syrian National Coalition, refusing to resign from the SNC and prompting a change in its internal rules.
 He also rejected subordinating the SIG to the SNC and was instrumental in facilitating Hadi al-Bahra’s return as SNC president.
 Analysts have noted that Mustafa played a central role in aligning the SNC more closely with Turkish strategic interests.

-In September 2019, Mustafa became the head of the Syrian Interim Government.
-His nomination apparently occurred also at the request of the Turkish government, who had repeatedly asked for the removal of his predecessor Jawad Abu Hatab.
-According to Syria Direct's report, Anas al-Abdah was initially considered for the post of prime minister of the SIG, but Turkey decided to switch his position with Mustafa's, seeing the latter as more compliant.
-Mustafa's leadership redefined the relationship between the SNC and the SIG: he refused to relinquish his membership once he assumed the presidency of the SIG, and the SNC was forced to amend its internal rules.
-Mustafa also rejected the SIG's subordination to the SNC.
-He was later influential in getting Hadi al-Bahra to return as president of the SNC.
-Overall, Mustafa played a key role in the SNC's subordination to Turkish interests.

-Following the collapse of the Assad regime, Mustafa announced on 30 January 2025 that the SIG would place itself "at the disposal" of the Syrian caretaker government.
-He later met with President Ahmed al-Sharaa in Damascus on 19 March 2025 to discuss the political transition.
+Following the fall of the Assad regime, Mustafa announced on 30 January 2025 that the Syrian Interim Government would place itself at the disposal of the Syrian caretaker government.
+On 19 March 2025, he met with President Ahmed al-Sharaa in Damascus to discuss the country's political transition.
+In March 2026, he was re-elected president of the Syrian Turkmen Assembly at its seventh Ordinary General Assembly.